-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have any new or worsening symptoms such as: mood or behavior changes, anxiety, panic attacks, trouble sleeping, or if you feel impulsive, irritable, agitated, hostile, aggressive, restless, hyperactive (mentally or physically), more depressed, or have thoughts about suicide or hurting yourself.
+Report any new or worsening symptoms to your doctor, such as: mood or behavior changes, anxiety, panic attacks, trouble sleeping, or if you feel impulsive, irritable, agitated, hostile, aggressive, restless, hyperactive (mentally or physically), more depressed, or have thoughts about suicide or hurting yourself.

-Call your doctor at once if you have any of these serious side effects:
+Call your doctor at once if you have:

-- sudden headache, confusion, problems with vision, speech, or balance;
+- sudden numbness or weakness, problems with vision, speech, or balance;

-- confusion, hallucinations, or seizure (convulsions);
+- confusion, hallucinations, unusual thoughts or behavior;

 - restless muscle movements in your eyes, tongue, jaw, or neck;

-- constipation or diarrhea;
+- seizure (convulsions); or

-- weakness, lack of coordination;
+- tingly feeling, weakness, lack of coordination;

-- blurred vision, headache, ringing in your ears;
+- dry mouth, blurred vision, ringing in your ears;

 - breast swelling (in men or women); or